 What can I study at JHU?

-Johns Hopkins consists of two undergraduate schools, the Whiting School of Engineering (32% of students) and the Krieger School of Arts and Sciences (68% of students) as well as the Peabody Institute.
+Johns Hopkins consists of two undergraduate schools, the Whiting School of Engineering and the Krieger School of Arts and Sciences as well as the Peabody Institute.
 The Peabody Institute is a conservatory offering Bachelors of Music, Bachelors of Fine Arts, and double degree programs which combine a BM degree with either a BA or BS from the Krieger or Whiting School.
 They also offer the Performer’s Certificate, which is designed for undergraduate students with outstanding musical and performance ability who do not wish to include the academic component of the BM curriculum and the Artist Diploma, a non-degree program for experienced performers intending to embark on a professional career.
 Between the Krieger School and the Whiting school, JHU offers 52 academic majors and 48 minors.
-There is no core curriculum, meaning students have the freedom to explore and combine their academic interests without having to fulfil general education or distribution requirements.
+There is no core curriculum, meaning students have the freedom to explore and combine their academic interests without having to fulfill general education or distribution requirements.

 What is the School of Engineering Like?

 The Whiting School of Engineering is home to over 230 interdisciplinary centers, institutes and labs, and $193 million annual research expenditures.
 JHU has plenty of amazing resources on campus, but the university understands that many students want to broaden their horizons while in college.
 While engineering students at other universities may struggle to find time to study abroad, JHU engineering students can do a semester or full academic year abroad through one of four exchange programs with partner universities in Israel, Mumbai, Singapore, and Switzerland.
 With the support of Fastforward, JHU’s technology accelerator, students have the chance to grow an idea into a startup and eventually take it to the marketplace.